 TYLER-LONGVIEW METROPOLITAN AREA FORECAST:

-TOMORROW NIGHT: mostly cloudy with showers and thunderstorms likely, low near 50, south winds 10-15 mph, (60 percent probability for measurable precipitation);
+TOMORROW NIGHT: cloudy with showers and thunderstorms likely–a few perhaps severe, low middle 50s, north winds 5-10 mph, (70 percent probability for measurable precipitation), severe weather risk–slight;

-(The report is for the 24 hours ending at midnight Greenwich
+(The report is for the twenty-four hours ending at midnight Greenwich

-Mean Time, 6:00 p.m.
-Central Standard Time.
+Mean Time, 7:00 p.m.
+Central Daylight-saving Time.
 The maximum

 and minimum temperatures represent the observations during the preceding eighteen hours, and precipitation during the preceding twenty-four hours.
 The observations are made at NWS/419207, Tyler, Texas City Office, 95.3W/32.3N, 158M).

 YEAR-TO-DATE PRECIPITATION 23.90